 3D printing is part of the family of additional production and uses the same techniques as traditional inkjet printers- albeit in 3D.
 It takes a combination of advanced software, materials such as powder, and precise tools to create a three-dimensional object from scratch.

-3D printers functions as:
+3D printers function as:

 Modeling